ariadne-notes/networking/certbot.md

 # Rocky Linux, Certbot, Let's Encrypt, DNS and Snap

+This setup means a device can have a valid SSL certificate and still be inaccessible from the Internet, so `https://host.example.com` works internally without SSL warnings.

+[Let's Encrypt](https://letsencrypt.org/about/) is a [Certificate Authority](https://en.wikipedia.org/wiki/Certificate_authority#Providers) provided by the non-profit [Internet Security Research Group](https://www.abetterinternet.org/) as a free service.

-This is a partial set of instructions to get valid SSL certificates via Let's Encrypt.
+This is a partial set of instructions to get valid SSL certificates via Let's Encrypt via certbot.
 It doesn't include autorenew.
+I did this on Rocky Linux but other instructions exist for [other platforms.](https://snapcraft.io/docs/installing-snapd)

-These instructions follow [RFC 8555#section-8.4](https://datatracker.ietf.org/doc/html/rfc8555#section-8.4) -> **DNS Challenge**
+These instructions follow [RFC 8555#section-8.4](https://datatracker.ietf.org/doc/html/rfc8555#section-8.4) -> **DNS Challenge**.(https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins)

+I'm using cloudflare with a domain I own, but there is a good sized list of [supported DNS plugins](https://eff-certbot.readthedocs.io/en/stable/using.html#dns-plugins).

 ## Instructions
 1. Remove the older certbot